gbouras13/plassembler/README.md

 Automated Bacterial Plasmid Assembly Program
 ------------

-plassembler is designed for automated assembly of plasmids in haploid bacterial genomes that have been sequenced with hybrid ONT (R9.4.1 or earlier) + paired-end short read sequencing.
+plassembler is designed for automated assembly of plasmids in haploid bacterial genomes that have been hybrid sequenced with Oxford Nanopore Technologies long read (Ideally R9.4.1, also should work with R 10.4.1) & paired-end short read sequencing.

-If you are assembling a small number of bacterial genomes manually, I would highly recommend using [Trycycler](https://github.com/rrwick/Trycycler).
+If you are assembling a small number of bacterial genomes manually, I would highly recommend starting by using [Trycycler](https://github.com/rrwick/Trycycler).

 Additionally, I would recommend reading the following guides to bacterial genome assembly regardless of whether you want to use plassembler:
 *  [Trycycler](https://github.com/rrwick/Trycycler/wiki/Guide-to-bacterial-genome-assembly)